eroc123/obsidian-notes/Physics/Units/Superconductivity.md

 Normally materials have some resistance.
-When current flows through them they heat up.
+- When current flows through them they heat up.

-But superconductors can be colled below a transition temperature below which the resistivity disappears This
+- But superconductors can be cooled below a transition temperature below which the resistivity disappears.
+- This means no energy is lost as heat energy.
+- For metals the transition temp is about 10K (-263 C).
+-